What is your Health Guarantee?

 We no longer raise super tinies!
 We prefer a pup that is healthy and a perfect size for families but also small enough to easily carry if needed.
 I can only estimate a puppy's adult weight.
-My Malitipoo litters moms average 8-10 lbs with the Maltese dad at 7 lbs so the pups average about 8 lbs.
+My Malitipoo litters come in 2 sizes now.
+Smallest size are approximately 10 lbs grown and our new family size Maltipoo which are under 20 lbs grown.
 Some will stay smaller but others might go a pound or so over that range.
 I wish I knew the EXACT weight of your puppy.
-My cockapoo pups are 2 sizes - the smaller size is about 8 lbs grown and then the larger size which is about 12 lbs grown.
+My Mini Goldendoodles pups have all matured around 25-35 lbs and some as small as 17 lbs.
+Our Toy Goldendoodle are maturing around 12 lbs grown.
 I like to concentrate on a healthy pup instead of a tiny puppy.
-If you are dead-set on finding a certain tiny sized pup my advice would be to look for an 8 month or older pup who has already matured to it's adult weight.
+If you are dead-set on finding a certain tiny sized pup my advice would be to look for an 8 month or older pup who has already matured to its adult weight.

 Do you remove Dew Claws/Docked Tails